pilot7747/cactus/README.md

 # Cactus

 ## What is it?
 Cactus is a simple distributed task queue.
-It written in C++ and has CLI API (will support Python in future).
-System has one master node recieving tasks and sending them to wokreks.
+It is written in C++ and has CLI API (will support Python in the future).
+The system has one master node receiving tasks and sending them to workers.

 Why not OpenMP, Hadoop, etc?
-Cactus is very tiny but scallabe and very crossplatform because it needs only Protocol Buffers and HTTP server so it can run on any device including mobiles.
+Cactus is very tiny but scalable and very cross-platform because it needs only Protocol Buffers and HTTP server so it can run on any device including mobiles.

 ## Installation